orangecrab-fpga/orangecrab-hardware/README.md

 ## Licence

- * Hardware in this repository is licenced under CERN OHL v1.2
+ * Hardware in this repository is licensed under CERN OHL v1.2
- * Gateware/Software/Firmware in this repository is licenced under MIT unless otherise indicated
+ * Gateware/Software/Firmware in this repository is licensed under MIT unless otherwise indicated

  ## Open Source Hardware
 This board is an OSHWA approved design: [AU000006](https://certification.oshwa.org/au000006.html)